-With altitudes that can reach almost 6,000 m (19,685 ft) above sea level, the Laguna Blanca Biosphere Reserve features a typical arid Andean landscape, with a saline lake in the main depression and surrounding rocky formations.
+With altitudes reaching almost 6,000 m (19,685 ft), the Laguna Blanca Biosphere Reserve features a typical arid Andean landscape, with a saline lake in the central depression surrounded by rocky formations.
 It is located in the Andean natural region, province of Catamarca, in northwest Argentina.

-The area is of particular interest for its birds including the black-necked swan (Cygnus melanocoryphus) which is found here in great abundance.
+The area is particularly interesting for its birds, including the black-necked swan (Cygnus melanocoryphus), which is abundant here.
 Geese found on the lake include the upland goose (Chloephaga picta), shoveler (Anas platalea), and blue-billed duck (Oxyura australis).

 Near the lagoon is the Salamanca cave, historically inhabited by humans, where rock paintings, typical of northern Patagonia, can be seen.
 Other Mapuche and prehistoric human artifacts have been found in the reserve.

-The approximately 600 inhabitants living in the transition areas are engaged in traditional practices including livestock raising (sheep, goats, mules and cattle).
+The approximately 600 inhabitants living in the transition areas are engaged in traditional practices, including livestock raising (sheep, goats, mules and cattle).